 Our summer programs Little Seeds (Ages 3-5 1/2), Farm & Forest Friends (Ages 7-9) and Sowers & Growers (Ages 10-13) operate independently within our camp facility.
 The age groups have different rotating activities to focus on age-appropriate skills and educational learning opportunities.
 Campers ages 7-13 can intermingle during meals and free play time and will be together for special presentations and activities.

-The 2019 Sowers and Growers Program has expanded to include several new components to improve, and further diversify your child’s camp experience.
+The 2019 Sowers and Growers Program has expanded to include several components to improve, and further diversify your child’s camp experience.
 Many of the sessions incorporate more STEAM (Science, Technology, Engineering, Art and Math) activities that will complement our agricultural curriculum.
+We will be taking a few theme-based field trips.
 Our weather station will teach a bit of technology but typically technology, including devices, is not a part of our curriculum.
 Additionally, the afternoon “free-play” period will now have an optional activity offered each day that will add more structure for those campers who choose to participate.
 Late Day activities will include Afternoon Cooperative and Voice & Choice that will allow our campers and teen leaders to work in small groups with members of our staff.
 Our farming curriculum will be more comprehensive as we incorporate a wider variety of hands-on learning opportunities.
-As part of the farm learning our older Teen Leaders will be doing Special Interest Projects this summer and the Sowers & Growers campers will be helping with these projects.
+As part of the farm experience our older Teen Leaders will be doing Special Interest Projects this summer and the Sowers & Growers will be helping with these projects.
 See weekly themes for more details.
 The Sowers & Growers program is now designed for a slightly older age group this year - ages 10-13.
 This allows us to offer a curriculum that will delve more deeply into the rich curriculum here on the farm.

 Sowers and Growers Schedule (Ages 10-13)